ThiagoMotaIta/bank-transactions/README.md

 ## About Project

-A sample API bank transaction built using Laravel Framework (version 9.52) on PHP: 8.0.11 and MySQL database
+A sample API bank transaction built using Laravel Framework (version 9.52) on PHP: 8.0.11 and MySQL database.
+<br/>Author: Thiago Mota.

 ## API Doc